Offshore Passage Sailing from Tenerife to Barbados

 Immerse yourself into life at sea with an expedition sailing adventure on tall ship Eye of the Wind from Tenerife to Barbados.

 Set sails from the Canary Islands to as you tuck some sea miles under your belt and sail with Eye of the Wind for an adventure sailing holiday across the Atlantic to the island of Barbados.
-This is an Ocean going expedition sailing adventure that is not for the faint hearted!

 - Fully crewed tall ship